erichoracek/Motif/README.md

     ] error:nil];
 ```

-This way, we only have to create our theme classes once, rather than for every theme that we want to create for our app.
-For a more in-depth look at this pattern, clone this repo and read source of the `DynamicThemingExample` target within `Motif.xcworkspace`.
+This way, we only have to create our theme classes one time, rather than once for each theme that we want to add to our app.
+For a more in-depth look at this pattern, clone this repo and read the source of the `DynamicThemingExample` target within `Motif.xcworkspace`.

 ## Generating theme symbols